 - fan tokens are used to create micro-economies around creators and communities

-Besides these commonalities, some projects, like Rally, focus on the investment angle and tradeability while others, like our company’s LT Fan Platform, focus on creating a gamified fan experience and empowering communities.
+Besides these commonalities, some projects, like Rally, focus on the investment angle and tradeability while others, like our company’s Unyfy, focus on creating a gamified fan experience and empowering communities.

 One interesting aspect of social tokens: they give creators and community organizers an alternative to subscriptions.
 While subs are indeed a great and desirable business model, not all fans like them, and, importantly, not all creators can guarantee the regular output that is required to justify a subscription.
 In short, they give flexibility.

 NFTs enable new creative forms

 Non-fungible tokens, in short NFTs, are one of the most intriguing innovations for creators.
 And I’m not talking about this year’s hype which was largely driven by record prices at the market’s top end.
 Rather, I’m convinced that NFTs will become a mundane tool in every digital creator’s bag.
 They are just that versatile and useful.

 I’ll spare you the nitty-gritty technological details and try to explain in layman’s terms why that is.
 Here are the three critical properties that make NFTs so interesting for creators and communities:

 - NFTs introduce scarcity and uniqueness in a digital world where everything used to be abundant.